 Hannah Fortna, Reader

 Hannah Fortna graduated in 2016 from Concordia University, Nebraska, combining her passion for the written word and her affinity for art making with a degree in English and a minor in photography.
 After a three-year career as a freelance copyeditor, she heard traveling calling her name and now works seasonal jobs in places connected to America’s national parks.
 When she’s not selling souvenirs to tourists in gift shops, she enjoys hiking, photographing natural spaces, and writing about the flora and fauna she saw while on the trail.
 She reads anything from poetry to middle-grade novels, but the nature-inspired creative nonfiction section is her haunt in any bookstore.
 Her poetry has previously appeared in Moonchild Magazine and Capsule Stories Spring 2019 Edition.
 Hannah joined Capsule Stories as a reader in November 2020.

 Kendra Nuttall, Reader

 Kendra Nuttall is a copywriter by day and poet by night.
 She has a BA in English with an emphasis in creative writing from Utah Valley University.
 Her work has previously appeared in Spectrum, Capsule Stories, Chiron Review, and What Rough Beast, as well as various other journals and anthologies.
-She is the author of the poetry collection A Statistical Study of Randomness (Finishing Line Press, 2021).
+She is the author of the poetry collections A Statistical Study of Randomness (Finishing Line Press, 2021) and Our Bones Ache Together (FlowerSong Press, forthcoming).
 Kendra lives in Utah with her husband and poodle.
 When she’s not writing, you can find her hiking, watching reality TV, or attempting to pet every animal she sees.
 You can find out more about her work at kendranuttall.com.
 Kendra joined Capsule Stories as a reader in January 2021.

 Rachel Skelton, Reader